kongware/scriptum/README.md

   // "Papastathopoulos includes 9 consonants and 7 vowels, namely P, p, s, t, t, h, p, l, s and a, a, a, o, o, u, o"
 ```

 `_let` facilitates local bindings in Javascript.
-Unlike the native `let` declarartion it is a first class expression and unlike an IIFE it renders the function invocation explicit. `_let` is useful whenever the the result of an evaluation is needed multiple times.
+Unlike the native `let` declarartion it is a first class expression and unlike an IIFE it renders the function invocation explicit. `_let` is useful whenever the result of an evaluation is needed multiple times.
 Unfortunately, we cannot type it with the means of the type validator.

 At this point gradual typing comes into play.
 We do not actually need to type the function itself, but only the function argument it receives: